AI-ON/Multitask-and-Transfer-Learning/README.md

 - [Reinforcement Learning with Unsupervised Auxiliary Tasks](https://arxiv.org/abs/1611.05397v1)

 *Note: More Work to be added to, always check the chat for latest related work for now*

-## Contribute:

-Few things to have in here:

-* Provide a starting point readme file and status of the current project for new researchers.
-These projects can take months if not longer sometimes to complete, such information will help onboarding faster.
-* Guideline on how to edit-add new resources to this project, if there is a specific requirement, mention them. i.e:
-  - Please create a branch and do a pull-request when adding to this example project.
-  - Open Issues if something is not clear in the readme, or found linguistic/ grammar mistakes.

 **PS: Last few notes:**